kianinyvr/PhotoEditor/README.md

 # PhotoEditor
-SPA that allows user to manipulate an image using scrollbars that manipulate CSS variables
+SPA that allows user to manipulate an image using scrollbars that manipulate CSS variables.
+The purpose of this simple app was to play around with CSS variables.

 ## Screenshots
 Original